 Stop 8 – Jefferson County Museum

-The wagon that carried Brown to his execution, along with other materials associated with the event are also located at the Jefferson County Museum.
-One of those associated items is the desk of Brown’s jailer, John Avis, are on display at the Jefferson County Museum.
-The museum also houses a vast collection of Civil War artifacts along with additional items related to Jefferson County, West Virginia’s vast history.
-The fee is $3 and the Museum is open from 11am to 4pm, March through December.
+The wagon that carried Brown to his execution, along with other materials associated with the raid, including the desk of Brown’s jailer, John Avis, are on display at the Jefferson County Museum.
+The museum also houses a vast collection of Civil War artifacts along with additional items related to the rich history of Jefferson County, West Virginia.
+The fee is $3, and the museum is open from 11am to 4pm, March through December.

 End of tour.

 The tour was produced in a partnership between the Jefferson County Convention and Visitors Bureau and the Jefferson County Historic Landmarks Commission.
 Referenced materials for this tour came from Harpers Ferry National Historical Park, the Jefferson County Museum and the West Virginia GeoExplorer Project.